bitjson/typescript-starter/README.md

 By convention, sample tests in this project are adjacent to the files they test.

-* Such tests are easy to find.
+- Such tests are easy to find.
-* You see at a glance if a part of your project lacks tests.
+- You see at a glance if a part of your project lacks tests.
-* Nearby tests can reveal how a part works in context.
+- Nearby tests can reveal how a part works in context.
-* When you move the source (inevitable), you remember to move the test.
+- When you move the source (inevitable), you remember to move the test.
-* When you rename the source file (inevitable), you remember to rename the test file.
+- When you rename the source file (inevitable), you remember to rename the test file.

-(Bullet points taken from [Angular's Testing Guide](https://angular.io/guide/testing#q-spec-file-location).)
+(Bullet points taken from [the Angular Testing Guide](https://angular.io/guide/testing#q-spec-file-location).)

 ## Can I move the tests?